 So how can you get involved?
 We’ll tell you!

 1. Chocolate University is funded by proceeds from Askinosie Chocolate factory tours, so come on in!

 2. CU also is funded by generous contributions, which help support our larger projects.
 You can make a tax-deductible donation here to Chocolate University.

 3. Buy our chocolate!
 After all, we can’t run Chocolate University if we aren’t in business.

 4. Engage with us on social media!

-For more information about Chocolate University, visit us on our blog.
+For more information about Chocolate University, visit us here.